 Take one week, two weeks, or a month per diet type to try them out.

 Keep a journal to record how you are feeling each day.
 If you feel good and have more energy by eating a certain way, that is a good sign.
 If a way of eating brings you down, gives you low energy, achiness, skin issues, gas and bloating or makes you feel anxious or depressed, it may not be for you at this time.
 Check that particular diet off the list, then move on to the next way of eating during your “experimenting” time.

 #5 Most of all, don’t forget to add a level of “fun and adventure” to the mix!

 Discovering which eating style works best for you takes time and commitment, but it doesn’t have to be “just another stress” in your life.
 In fact, it can even be a fun adventure for you and your whole family.

 Remember– a positive attitude can make a world of difference in what you discover along your Healthy Breast path!

-Special Promo: If you are a meat-eater, then here is a special November promo (link) you may be interested in.
-Butcher Box is offering free 100% organic, non-GMO turkeys with all initial orders just in time for your holiday!
+Special Promo: If you are a meat-eater, then here is a special promo (link) you may be interested in.
+Butcher Box is offering free 100% organic, non-GMO turkeys with all initial orders.
 Click HERE for more info!